aadamovich/book-inventory/README.md

 # book-inventory

-Thsi repository contains script to generate labels for books in my personal library.
+This repository contains script to generate labels for books in my personal library.

 ## Running